 If no, complete the following (PRC 21065 and 14 CCR 15378) and explain why Agreement is not considered a "Project":

-Agreement will not cause direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment because: If Agreement is considered a "Project" under CEQA skip to question 2.
-Otherwise, provide explanation.
+Agreement will not cause direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment because:

 2. If Agreement is considered a "Project" under CEQA answer the following questions.

 a) Agreement IS exempt?